Betting on Biden? Reddit fuels fresh surge in cannabis stocks | Business

 Short interest in Tilray, measuring the number of shares borrowed by short sellers betting on a price fall, was about 37% on Wednesday compared to 27% at the end of January, financial analytics firm Ortex said.
 Short-sellers borrow stocks and sell them on, aiming to buy them back later more cheaply and pocket the difference.
 If the shares move up instead, they face a 'short squeeze' as they race to buy the stock to close out their positions to stem losses.

-Tilray was the most traded stock on German trading platform Lang & Schwarz with more than 2.4 million euros in turnover by 1116 GMT, well ahead of major German stocks such as Volkswagen and Deutsche Bank.
+Tilray was one of the most traded stock on German trading platform Lang & Schwarz, vying with major German stocks such as Volkswagen and Deutsche Bank.
 Other pot stocks, Sundial Growers and Aurora Cannabis , were also among the most active on the platform, reflecting high retail interest, traders said.

 "It's the Reddit army and friends," said Stefan de Schutter, portfolio manager and Alpha Trading in Frankfurt.
 Tilray jumped more than 50% on Wednesday, while U.S.-listed Sundial and Toronto-listed Aurora surged 78% and 21% respectively.

-A search for Tilray showed up 217 posts on eToro, an Israeli trading platform seen as an alternative in Europe to popular U.S. retail platforms such as Robinhood.
+Customers on eToro, a retail trading platform seen as an alternative in Europe to popular U.S. platforms such as Robinhood, opened more positions in Tilray on Wednesday than in the first 10 months of 2020 combined.
 One eToro user in Germany, @ChrisBro14, wrote in a thread about Tilray as it traded around $70: "Guess will go to $100.
 Where do you have TP limit.
 What do you think it will (do)?"

 Interest in the sector lifted cannabis-focused exchange traded funds (ETFs) to new highs, with some more than doubling in value over the past month. ($1 = 0.8241 euros)